flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/converting-documents-to-different-formats.md

 ## Prerequisites

-1. **Access Permissions**: Ensure that you have the necessary permissions to use documents plugin.
+1. **Access Permissions**: Ensure that you have the necessary permissions to use the Documents Plugin.
 The user account used for these operations should have the required access rights.

 2. **Kafka Configuration**: Verify that the Kafka messaging system is properly configured and accessible.
-The documents plugin relies on Kafka for communication between nodes.
+The Documents Plugin relies on Kafka for communication between nodes.

   - **Kafka Topics**: Familiarize yourself with the Kafka topics used for these operations (later in this section)

 3. Before initiating the conversion process, it is essential to identify the file in the storage solution using its unique ID.
 This ensures that the conversion is performed on an already uploaded file.